Oregon Sunstone Rough for Sale

 130-175 carat or 26-35 gram, very few are found annually within the mining district.

-200 and up carat or 40 gram and up, solid crystals of this size are a
+200 and up carat or 40 gram and up, solid crystals of this size are a RARE find for any

 of the mines within the district which is the reason